imitatehappiness/GDAdvancedInventorySystem/README.md

 2. Drag and Drop
 3. Item equipment
 4. Storage of items in chest
+5. Discarding items from inventory and chest
-5. Splitting items for stacks
+6. Splitting items for stacks
-6. Quick retrieval from the chest
+7. Quick retrieval from the chest
-7. Save items data
+8. Save game data

 # Storage of Game Data
 Initially, data is stored in [xlsx files](https://github.com/imitatehappiness/GDAdvancedInventorySystem/tree/main/converter/data) for ease of filling.
 To convert them into json files, [scripts](https://github.com/imitatehappiness/GDAdvancedInventorySystem/tree/main/converter) are utilized.